-The amount of the defined functionality levels ranges from 2 to 5 for each of the services.
-The highest functionality level leads to the highest smartness of the service which means that this particular service offers more added-value impacts to building occupants or to the grid in comparison with services of lower functionality levels.
+For each of the services included in the service catalogue, 2 to 5 functionality levels have been defined.
+The highest functionality level leads to the highest smartness of the service which means that this particular service offers more added-value impacts to the building, its occupants and the grid in comparison with services of lower functionality levels.
 It should be noted that the functionality levels are expressed as ordinal numbers, which means that a quantitative comparison between the different services is possible.